cissieAB/Flask_Plotly_Dash_Site/README.md

   files for each sub page of the website.
 The documentation of the Flask routing rules can be found [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/#routing).
   It must be changed when you add more sub pages.
+- `/apps/common_app_layouts.py`: define the common Dash components for all the Dash apps.
+  Now it includes a main container, with a return to homepage button at the bottom.
+  Change it to meet your own designs.
 - `/apps/templates/`: all the static html files defined by `/apps/routes.py` have to be located here.
 These html files are independent of the Dash pages created by pure Python.
   Change them when needed.